margaretmf/margaretmf.github.io/portfolio.md

 <br>

-## Compass and Jubilee Jumpstart - March Research
+## Compass and Jubilee Jumpstart - Resarch

 As someone passionate about spatial data, I had the opportunity to work on the data analysis pieace of a strategic alignment project for Jubilee Jumpstart as the nonprofit explored expanding.
 I created many maps during this project.
 I really enjoyed using the R programming language to create two maps to understand people in DC.
 This helped with understanding the neighborhoods to which the preschool center might be able to expand.